Eashamashud/Fitness-Activity/README.md

 The My Fitness Tracker Application was built using a RESTful API, React.js and bootstrap for the Frontend, Java Spring Boot for the backend, and my mySQL as the database.
-The application allows you to log your workouts, where you can note down your Exercise Name, the date, the duration of the workout, your calories burned, and any additional notes.
-On top of that, if needed to edit any previous workouts, the user can go back and check all of their previous workouts logged and update it if needed.
+This application allows users to log and track their workouts by recording details such as the exercise name, date, duration, calories burned, and additional notes.

+Additionally, users can view and edit previously logged workouts, ensuring they can update their records as needed.
 Feel free to check out the application here :)